Instacart: Acquisitions history

 In January 2018, the company acquired Toronto-based Unata, a white-label platform for grocers, for $65 million.
 In October 2021, Instacart acquired smart cart and checkout company Caper AI for $350 million.
 In September 2022, Instacart announced the acquisition of Eversight, an artificial intelligence pricing platform for brands and retailers.
 Also in September 2022, the company acquired Rosie, an e-commerce platform for local and independent retailers and wholesalers.
+In May 2025, the company acquired Wynshop, an e-commerce platform for US grocery chains.
+In April 2026, the company acquired Instaleap, a global enablement and fulfillment solutions platform based in Bogotá.

 Finance

 The key financial trends for Instacart (CART) are as follows, based on fiscal years ending December 31: